gameoverhack/msalibs/README.txt

 ofxCocoa
 -------------------------
 A GLUT replacement add-on for openFrameworks 006+ to use native Cocoa OpenGL and windowing instead of GLUT.
+Can provide upto 200% better performance in certain situations (multiscreen + fullscreen)
+Supports Fbos, shaders, FSAA, setting window stylemasks/decorations/transparency, programmatic windows, Interface Builder integration, fullscreen on single or more screens, NSTimer or CVDisplayLink callback.

 ofxMSADirManager